lindseysim/templatize/README.md

 Formatting options are also available by suffixing the property name in the template code with a colon and format directive.
 For strings, accepted directives are 'upper', 'lower', and 'capitalize'.
 For numbers, Templatize uses the [d3-format library](https://github.com/d3/d3-format).
 See documentation there for various formatting options.

+The format directives 'escape' or 'html' will also escape HTML special characters such as pointed brackets, ampersands, and quotes.

 &nbsp; *Template:*

 ```
 {{name:capitalize}} lives in {{locale:capitalize}} and sells burgers for {{price.burger:$.2f}}.
+{{break:escape}}
 ```

 &nbsp; *Bindings:*